furkanbayrakli/MusicTypeClassification/README.md

 # MusicTypeClassification
+                In this project, music genre classification has been performed using signal processing and machine learning techniques.
+                Recently, an increase in music data and the emergence of various music genres have been observed.
+Music genre classification plays a critical role in organizing and accurately categorizing this vast amount of music data.
+                In this study, the GTZAN dataset, which contains data from different music genres, has been used.
+The GTZAN dataset includes 10 different music genres (rock, jazz, classical, pop, blues, metal, reggae, hip-hop, country, and disco), with 100 audio tracks of 30 seconds each per genre.
+                During the data processing stage, Short-Time Fourier Transform (STFT) was initially applied to samples selected from the music genres.
+The matrix obtained from the STFT is an essential tool for audio analysis.
+Subsequently, these samples were converted into spectrograms and mel spectrograms, visualizing both frequency and time information.
+                Finally, specific Convolutional Neural Network (CNN)-based models were used in the classification stage.
+                Keywords: Music Genre, Classification, GTZAN, Short-Time Fourier Transform, Audio Analysis, Spectrogram, Mel Spectrogram, Convolutional Neural Networks

 Steps for running codes:

         This project uses the extractMusicnnFeatures.py file, which relies on the musicnn library and is compatible only with Python 3.7.
 Therefore, follow the steps below to run the project: